 In this article, I’ll be covering the average yearly salaries of real estate agents per state, as well as how these salaries are determined, how commission works, agent fees, and the difference between agents and brokers.
 Without further ado, let’s see how much money an agent makes per year…

 How Much Money an Agent Makes Yearly (By State)

 A real estate agent’s earnings depend on the state and the commission.
 Some states offer a lower commission, while others offer a higher commission.
 Ultimately, the market and home prices have the biggest impact on an agent’s earning potential in a given state.

 Keep in mind, that this is the most current data reported by the U.S. Bureau of Labor Statistics and these numbers are subject to change greatly when 2021 official reports are released.

 Real Estate Agent Salaries Per Year in the U.S.

-Keep in mind, the cost-of-living also varies among states. $50,000 in a state with a lower cost of living could end up being a more liveable wage than a state with a similar average salary but higher cost-of-living.
+Keep in mind, that the cost of living also varies among states. $50,000 in a state with a lower cost of living could end up being a more liveable wage than a state with a similar average salary but a higher cost of living.